mgueury/oci-litellm/README.md

   ```
   ./starter.sh build
   > Compartment use: ##Compartment OCID##
   > Password: use your own password and do not use special characters.
-LiteLLM is sensitive to a lot of them and the installation get broken.
+LiteLLM is sensitive to a lot of them and the installation can brake because of them.
   ```
 - Wait that it finishes
   You will get something like this at the end